openhab/openhab-docs/ui/index.md

 ### Visibility Restriction

-The `visibleTo` property with allow you to control whether the page will be viewable based on the current user's role.
+The `visibleTo` property allows you to control whether the page will be viewable based on the current user's role.
 The built-in roles `user` and `administrator` will be configurable in the Design tab, but you can also use YAML, in which case an array of `role:(role)` and/or `user:(userid)` strings is to be specified.

 ::: warning